Get,

 • The leaves of this plant may have some effect on snake bites and wounds.2

-Though there are studies that show the benefits of sarpagandha in various conditions, but these are insufficient and there is a need of further studies to establish the true extent of benefits of sarpagandha on human health.
+Though there are studies that show the benefits of sarpagandha in various conditions, these are insufficient and there is a need of further studies to establish the true extent of the benefits of sarpagandha on human health.

 How to Use Sarpagandha?